Start with a baseline payoff estimate, then choose the calculator that matches what you want to understand, compare, or change next.

 A timeline that is longer than expected or interest that keeps building faster than the balance falls.

 Use this when the payment is going through, but the balance still feels heavier than it should.
-The calculator shows how much of the payoff path is being shaped by APR instead of principal reduction.
+The calculator shows how much of the payoff estimate is being shaped by APR instead of principal reduction.

 That makes it easier to tell whether the rate is the real problem, or whether the payment amount is not strong enough yet.